 The U.S. Bureau of Labor Statistics (BLS) classifies legal office support specialists as legal secretaries, who are designated as a subset of secretaries and administrative assistants (www.bls.gov).
-The BLS states that total employment of legal secretaries was expected to decrease by 4% from 2014-2024.
+The BLS stated that total employment of legal secretaries was expected to decrease by 21% from 2018-2028.

-In May 2015, most legal secretaries were employed by legal services providers, state and local governments and insurance carriers.
-At that time, the mean annual wage for all legal secretaries was $46,470.
+In May 2018, most legal secretaries were employed by legal services providers, state and local governments, employment services and insurance carriers.
+At that time, the mean annual wage for all legal secretaries was $50,040.

 Certification and Continuing Education Info

 After obtaining a certificate, legal secretaries may choose to pursue an associate degree.
 Related fields include paralegal training, business and office administration.

 While it's not required, legal office support specialists who hold specific training or experience requirements can earn certification through associations like the NALS and Legal Secretaries International.
 The NALS offers the Professional Legal Secretary credential, while Legal Secretaries International offers the Certified Legal Secretary Specialist designation.
 All of these certifications are contingent upon the passage of exams, as well as minimum educational and professional experience requirements.

 To summarize, aspiring legal secretaries can develop the office skills required for entry-level jobs by earning an undergraduate legal office support certificate.
 Those who want to further their education may enroll in an associate degree program when they finish.